 What is Tron (TRX)?

-Tron is a blockchain-based protocol that seeks to “decentralize the web” by building a scalable, performance-focused, free, and global content sharing platform powered by smart contacts.
-Its self-proclaimed mission is to bridge the gap between content creators and content consumers by eliminating intermediaries.
-Put more concretely, Tron aspires to become a fully-fledged operating system supporting all kinds of custom decentralized applications (DApps).
+Tron (TRX) is a blockchain-based protocol that seeks to “decentralize the web” by building a scalable, performance-focused, free, and global platform powered by smart contracts.
+Turning away from being merely a global content sharing platform, Tron has aspired to become a fully-fledged operating system supporting all kinds of custom decentralized applications (DApps).
 At the time of writing, TRX trades at $0.0625 per coin with a circulating supply of over 101.7 billion for a total market cap of over $6.3 billion.

 This incredible success gave Tron Foundation members the motivation and resources to launch their own blockchain.
-Later that same year, Tron migrated from the Ethereum network and the ERC20 token standard to their own Turing-complete blockchain supporting smart contracts.
-It also features its own technical TRC-20 token standard, a technical protocol in the Tron network for smart contracts.
+Later that same year, Tron migrated from the Ethereum (ETH) network and the ERC-20 token standard to their own Turing-complete blockchain supporting smart contracts.
+It also features its own TRC-20 token standard, a technical protocol in the Tron network for smart contracts.
 Users can use this protocol to create tokens on the Tron blockchain.
 Tokens created by this standard are also compatible with ERC-20 tokens through the Tron Virtual Machine (TVM).

-The Tron Virtual Machine (TVM) is a lightweight, stable, and scalable Turing-complete virtual machine running on the Tron blockchain.
-It can reportedly achieve 2000 transactions per second, compared to Bitcoin‘s 7 and Ethereum’s 50.
+The Tron Virtual Machine is a lightweight, stable, and scalable Turing-complete virtual machine running on the Tron blockchain.
+It can reportedly achieve 2000 transactions per second (TPS), compared to Bitcoin‘s (BTC) 7 TPS and Ethereum’s 50 TPS.

 You can Now Trade TRON on Phemex!